shuntaak/shuntaak.github.io/_pages/cv.md

 Awards
 ======
-- Academic
+- Academic awards
   - Jul.
 2017: Best paper award, SPWID 2017
-- Scholarship and grant
+- Grants and fellowships
   <!-- - Apr.
 2021 -- present: Research fellowship for young scientists (DC1), Japan society for the promotion of science -->
   - Nov.
 2020 -- present: Sprouting research RA in value exchange engineering, research institute for an inclusive society through engineering, the University of Tokyo
   - Jan.
 2020 -- present: International graduate program of innovation for intelligent world, the University of Tokyo